 Not everyone can undergo this surgery.
 You are unsuitable for FFS if you meet the following criteria:

-Masculine and feminine facial features overlap, but there are subtle distinctions that helps us determine an individual’s gender.
-Each region of the face is treated separately.
-Here are different procedures of FFS:
+Masculine and feminine facial features overlap, but there are subtle distinctions that help us determine an individual’s gender.
+So, what is FFS surgery going to consist of?
+What areas will it target, and what techniques will be used throughout the process?
+Here are different surgical procedures of FFS:

 Jaw contouring helps soften and feminize prominent masculine jawlines.
-The male jaw’s rear “corner” may be altered to be more round and smooth.
+The male jaw’s rear “corner” may be altered to be rounder and smoother.
 To make the jawline seem thinner, the bone may be shaved off at the bottom border of the jaw.

 Jaw contouring works by narrowing the face’s general breadth and shape.
-It also gently refining the jawline angles, and improve the overall proportions of facial features to create a more feminine appearance.
+It also gently refines the jawline angles, and improves the overall proportions of facial features to create a more feminine appearance.
 Individuals with uneven or lopsided facial appearances benefit from this treatment.